bohdidog/bohdidog/README.md

 - 👋 Hi, I’m Robert Schmidt.
 - 👀 I’m interested in ...
-Security analysis, Security Engineering, Cloud security
+Security analysis, Security Engineering, Cloud security.
 - 🌱 I’m currently learning ...
-Python and the Microsoft office suite.
-Improvement of every discipline in Cybersecurity.
+How to break in and break out.....quietly .
 - 💞️ I’m looking to collaborate on ...
-Basic python projects as I am new to the field and learning python.
+Anything and everything that will help further my skills.
 - 📫 How to reach me ...
 Robert_Schmidt13@protonmail.com

 <!---